otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-And the server respond with a success message:
+And the server responds with a success message:

 // TODO: Should this message also have instance tags?